Episode Transcript

 Because when I was fighting all of this time, when I was

-booth.
+a booth.
 He hid me in his tent.

-All this time God has been dwelling in a booth in a tent,
+All this time God has been dwelling in a booth, in a tent.

-but I don't want that anymore.
+But I don't want that anymore.
 I want him to dwell in a house

 and I want to dwell there with him.

-This is the request of David's life.
+This is the request of David's light.

 And then God says no. And on one hand there must have